• Skip to primary navigation

 Mix together:

-• 1 cup Arm & Hammer (or other brand) Washing Soda –not baking soda
+• 1 cup Arm & Hammer (or other brand) washing soda –not baking soda

 Use two tablespoons for a large load (adjust for smaller or less soiled loads of clothes).

-DIY Laundry Detergent -- It's Simple to Make, So Inexpensive, & It Works! | #diy #frugal #laundry Click To Tweet
+DIY Laundry Detergent -- It's Simple to Make, So Inexpensive, & It Works! | #diy #frugal #laundry Share on X

 I found all these products at the end of the laundry area in the grocery store.
 They are also available in Walmart.
 My parents are giving this a try too, and they found these products at Ace Hardware.